edX Online

 What is steganography?

-Steganography is a method for hiding information in a way that also conceals its existence.Footnote 1 Some of the most rudimentary forms of the practice involve the use of invisible ink, but modern steganographic techniques allow you to hide complex secret messages in image, video, and audio files.
+Steganography is a method for hiding information in a way that also conceals its existence.1 Some of the most rudimentary forms of the practice involve the use of invisible ink, but modern steganographic techniques allow you to hide complex secret messages in image, video, and audio files.
 It's often confused with cryptography, but cryptography makes the original message difficult for the unintended party to decode, whereas steganography makes it seem like there isn't a message at all.

 Consider a scenario where you want to send a secret message, but the only avenue you have for communication is via text.
 With steganography, you could choose your words carefully so that if you took the first letter in each sentence and arranged them in order, you'd decode the message.
-By hiding in plain sight, it's easier to avoid detection.Footnote 2
+By hiding in plain sight, it's easier to avoid detection.2

-Browse online steganography courses
+Browse online Steganography Courses

 Stand out in your field